Jack the Ripper

 Jekyll and Hyde

-Time for confession, this book is outside the usual genre posted on Murder in Common.
+Time for confession, The Jekyll Revelation is outside the usual genre posted on Murder in Common.
 It’s not crime fiction, but as I enjoyed it so much, I decided to tell you about it anyway.

 Stevenson is ill and often bedridden, as a result checks himself into a Swiss clinic.
 Among other stringent treatments he’s given an elixir.
 One evening, he crosses path with a grey wolf and this evolves into a deadly encounter with a clinic employee.
 Back in London, a play based on the Jekyll and Hyde book opens at the same time that Jack the Ripper begins his deadly work.